jeddygong/hosts/README.md

 ```

-# After resolving the proxy port issue, delete the warehouse
+# After resolving the proxy port issue, delete the repository.

 # Ignore the following content